-With 25 members of staff, the required redundancy reserve this year is £94,664.
-While GWL works to incorporate full cost recovery into project funding applications, some costs are part-funded out of unrestricted income.
+With 24 members of staff, the required redundancy reserve this year is £107,368.
+While GWL works to incorporate full cost recovery into project funding applications, some posts are part-funded out of unrestricted income.

-Looking forward, the organisation has returned to delivering full programmes of in-person projects, events, exhibitions and activities, with the continuation of some online provision to a wide range of audiences.
+Looking forward, the organisation is delivering full programmes of in-person projects, events, exhibitions and activities, with the continuation of some online provision to a wide range of audiences.
 Due diligence is in place to ensure that the building is kept in a good condition, with regular maintenance and contracts in place.
-Glasgow Women's Library is a popular choice for Venue Hire by external organisations and this provides independent income generation - this has shown an increase in demand following the Covid-19 restrictions of the previous years.
+Glasgow Women's Library is a popular choice for Venue Hire by external organisations and this provides independent income generation.

-The implementation of the Strategic Plan is well underway, with systems and frameworks in place to ensure an ongoing and robust analysis of risks at board and staff levels, developing a clear philosophy for approaching risk, including risk mitigation and monitoring strategies.
-A new three year Strategic Plan will be written during the next year.
+A new four year Strategic Plan for 2024-2029 has been developed and is in the process of implementation.
+Systems and frameworks are in place to ensure an ongoing and robust analysis of risks at Board and staff levels, with a clear philosophy for approaching risk and assessing opportunities, including risk mitigation and monitoring strategies.